sankalp04841/RecipeManager/README.md

 - Inspiration for the project came from various recipe management applications.
 - Special thanks to the open-source community for providing invaluable resources and libraries.

+## Report
+For detailed documentation and report, please refer to [this link](https://www.overleaf.com/read/rwtgrxwrtnnk#84e6d3).

 ## Contact

 For any inquiries or feedback, feel free to reach out: